ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/kickstart-your-dapp-frontend-development-wth-create-eth-app/index.md

 ### React & create-react-app {#react--create-react-app}

 First of all the heart of the app: React and all the additional features coming with _create-react-app_.
-Only using this is a great option if you do not want to integrate Ethereum.
+Only using this is a great option if you do not want to integrate Cloiinkcoin.
 [React](https://reactjs.org/) itself makes building interactive UI's really easy.
 It may not be as beginner-friendly as [Vue](https://vuejs.org/), but it is still mostly used, has more features and most importantly thousands of additional libraries to choose from.
 The _create-react-app_ makes it really easy to start with it as well and includes:

 - React, JSX, ES6, TypeScript, Flow syntax support.
 - Language extras beyond ES6 like the object spread operator.